rossborchers/UnityGitRepositoryManager/README.md

 # Rationale

 I've constantly run into the issue of decoupling into separate repositories slowing down development.
+We have multiple repositories for a single project, it gets quite slow.
 But when we don't decouple we end up with unmaintainable and un-reusable monoliths.
 We need a way to quickly iterate on multiple repositories while maintaining their modularity.
 This is what the repo manager tries to solve.

 #### Problems with package managers
 Package managers are in my experience geared for a read-only workflow, so they don't satisfy the same use case ([upm](https://docs.unity3d.com/Manual/upm-parts.html), [projeny](https://github.com/modesttree/projeny), [nuget](https://github.com/GlitchEnzo/NuGetForUnity)).
 I want it to be quick to update, have dependency management, but more importantly, be able to quickly __push changes__